maelfabien/Machine_Learning_Tutorials/README.md

 # Latest articles

+[CV - Implementing YoloV3 for Object Detection](https://maelfabien.github.io/computervision/yolo/) : Learn how to implement YoloV3 and detect objects on your images and videos.

+[NLP - Easy Question Answering with AllenNLP](https://maelfabien.github.io/machinelearning/NLP_9/) : Understand the core concepts and create a simple example of Question Answering.

+[NLP - Data Augmentation in NLP](https://maelfabien.github.io/machinelearning/NLP_8/) : Details of the implementation of “Easy Data Augmentation” paper.

-[Character-level LSTMs to predict gender of first names](https://maelfabien.github.io/machinelearning/NLP_7/) : 90% accuracy on predictiong the gender of French and US first names.
+[NLP - Character-level LSTMs to predict gender of first names](https://maelfabien.github.io/machinelearning/NLP_7/) : 90% accuracy on predictiong the gender of French and US first names.

 [NLP - Few Shot Text Classification](https://maelfabien.github.io/machinelearning/NLP_5) : Implementation of a simple paper that leverages pre-trained models for few shot text classification.